Matthew 7:14: Analysis

-As with the word destruction in the previous verse, the word life seems to clearly have eschatological meaning.
+As with the word destruction in the previous verse, the word life seems to have eschatological meaning.
 In other parts of Matthew, the word life is used to stand for eternal salvation.

 What is meant by restricted is somewhat in doubt.
 The term can be read to mean that the narrow route is overcrowded, but this contradicts the idea that only a few find it.
 Ulrich Luz notes that it could imply that the route is a hard and difficult one to follow, as the sermon has implied the proper path is one of tribulation and suffering.
 Another view is that the proper way is so narrow that it is difficult to find, and requires effort and searching to find.

 The metaphor in this verse implies that the path of sin is an easy one to follow, and that one will do so without conscious effort not to.
 Davies and Allison note that the notion of vice being a far easier path than virtue is a common one to most religions.
 The verse seems clear that it is only a minority that will find and follow God's path.
 While pessimistic, this is in keeping with Jewish thought, which traditionally saw the pious as a beleaguered minority in a world of sinners.
 In other parts of the Gospel, such as Matthew 7:13, Jesus does state that many (though not necessarily most) are saved, so it can not be too small a number that find the narrow gate.